 Year after year, MB&F surprises connoisseurs with watches that look and function totally unlike all other familiar timepieces.
-In this wide-ranging Q&A from our 2018 Design Special Issue (on sale now), Max Büsser, the founder and creative mastermind of this Geneva-based brand, talks about his concept, which sees a watch as a work of art.
+In this wide-ranging Q&A, Max Büsser, the founder and creative mastermind of this Geneva-based brand, talks about his concept, which sees a watch as a work of art.

 WT: How would you explain your brand’s concept to someone who has never heard of MB&F?